stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 }
 ```

-Image sub-resources are used in several areas so this nested builder has a generic _parent_ returned in its `build()` method (similar to the approach we took when constructing the pipeline).
+Image sub-resources are used in several places so this nested builder has a generic _parent_ returned in its `build` method (similar to the approach we took when constructing the pipeline).

 A slight irritation that only came to light during development of the copy command (below) is that there are two slightly different Vulkan descriptors for image sub-resources.
-We bodge the sub-resource builder to support both (i.e. overloaded `populate()` methods) rather than creating two separate builders or some overly complex class-hierarchy.
+We bodge the sub-resource builder to support both (i.e. overloaded `populate` methods) rather than creating two separate builders or some overly complex class-hierarchy.

 ### Image Copying